How Three Cheers For Sweet Revenge made My Chemical Romance superstars

 And they did.

 None of that would have been possible, however, but for the spirit, style, and self-belief of the band’s era-defining second album.
-On this 15th anniversary of its release, that feels like something worth cheering about.
+That feels like something worth cheering about.

 Read this next: